 This indicator measures GAVI's contribution to averting future deaths, rather than exclusively attributing a portion of the impact to the Alliance's work.

-3. Number of additional children fully immunised as a result of GAVI support
+3. Number of children immunised as a result of GAVI support

-The total number of additional children reached with the last recommended dose of any GAVI-supported vaccine, corrected on a country-by-country basis so that children receiving multiple vaccines are not double-counted.
+The total number of children reached with the last recommended dose of any GAVI-supported vaccine, corrected on a country-by-country basis so that children receiving multiple vaccines are not double-counted.

 This indicator tracks the extent to which GAVI's mission to increase access to immunisation in poor countries is being realised.

 The targets for this indicator are defined through the Strategic Demand Forecast.
 Performance against these targets are measured using WHO/UNICEF coverage estimates and United Nations Population Division estimates of the size of the target population in each country.